Florida’s Clergy Sexual Abuse Lawyers

 In some cases, it is appropriate to seek “injunctive relief” against a Catholic Diocese or the perpetrator.
 An injunction is a court order requiring the other party to do something or to stop doing something, such as stopping an accused perpetrator from having access to you or to other children.
 It might be directed at an employer and require it to create a policy that better protects children.
 Where there is a current and ongoing threat, an injunction of some type might be an ideal legal remedy to stop the threat or the bad action that is causing harm.
 Our attorneys will discuss this option with you if the facts of your case suggest that this type of relief might be appropriate.
 In most cases, the threat of a large money verdict is as effective as an injunction at getting a defendant to change its practices, but not always.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in Florida.
+Horowitz Law represents victims and survivors who were sexually abused by a Catholic priest in Florida.
 If you need a lawyer because you were sexually abused by a Catholic priest or lay employee in Florida, contact our office today.
 Although many years have passed, those abused by Catholic clergy in Florida now have legal options, but statutes of limitations will apply so do not delay in contacting us now.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Florida and nationwide.